JosephJonathanFernandes/CD-CODES/expt7/DECL_EXPLAIN.md

 Highlights
 - Recognizes keywords for types/qualifiers/storage and tags.
-- Typedef-name tracking: after seeing `typedef`, all following identifiers up to `;` are recorded as typedef names and returned as `TYPE_NAME` (also recognized later in the same run).
+- Typedef-name tracking: after seeing `typedef`, all following identifiers up to the next `;` are recorded as typedef names and returned as `TYPE_NAME`.
+Because the program parses only a single declaration per run, typedef-names are practically scoped to that one declaration.
 - Literals:
   - Integers (`NUMBER`)
   - Floats: `digits.digits`, `.digits`, `digits.` with optional exponent (`FLOATCONST`)